dutterbutter/anvil-zksync-action/README.md

 # anvil-zksync Action 🚀

-This repository has been renamed from era-test-node-action to anvil-zksync-action.
+This repository has been renamed from `era-test-node-action` to `anvil-zksync-action`.
 All references to the previous name have been updated to reflect this change.

 ## Description